 The Media History doctoral area allows you to examine, substantiate and construct theories about media, communication and the public.

-You can draw upon the wide-ranging research expertise available at Missouri.
+Students draw upon the wide-ranging research expertise available at Missouri.
 The focus varies widely, encompassing gender, race, class, religion, and intersectionality as constructed both textually and visually in and through media.
 It ranges:

-- chronologically from the 18th century to the 21st century,
+- chronologically from the 18th century to the 21st century;

-- geographically from Cuba to China to the American South,
+- geographically from Cuba to China to the American South;

 - theoretically from social history to intellectual history to transnational and comparative history.

 In your research you can also explore the various impacts of technology, market, political structure, social movement, law and policy on the shaping of media as a unique cultural, social or political institution.
-What our research shares is a common set of problems—problems of representation, media production and institutional change.
+What our research shares is a common set of problems – problems of representation, media production and institutional change.

 Your faculty mentors will strive to help you broaden your intellectual horizon while enhancing specialized knowledge and competence in historical research.
 Methodological training is comprehensive and interdisciplinary, ranging from traditional archival research to oral history to visual analysis to quantitative method.
 Doctoral students studying Media History are encouraged to take classes from history, sociology, political science, literature, and other humanities and social sciences.